 Stowmarket IP14 1ET

-Classic Album Sundays and The John Peel Archive present Ray Davies on ‘The Kinks Are the Village Green Preservation Society’ on Bowers & Wilkins
+Classic Album Sundays and The John Peel Archive present Dave Davies on ‘The Kinks Are the Village Green Preservation Society’ on Bowers & Wilkins

 Ray will be interviewed by Classic Album Sundays founder and BBC 6 Music host Colleen ‘Cosmo’ Murphy to look back at the enduring appeal of The Kinks are the Village Green Preservation Society.
 This will be followed by a full album playback on a world class audiophile sound system installed by Nintronics featuring Bowers & Wilkins and then we will finish with a Q&A allowing fans to ask questions of their own.